 Process for requesting a credit limit increase

-Once you are armed with knowledge of your credit score and payment history, you can request a higher credit limit.
+Once you’ve reviewed your credit report and are confident you handle your credit responsibly, you can request a higher credit limit.
 Luckily, there are a few different ways to get a higher credit line from Chase.

 Automatic credit line increases

-Occasionally, Chase might increase your credit limit without you putting in a request.
-The issuer regularly reviews your account and might offer a boost just for making on-time payments and using your card responsibly.
-Unfortunately, there is no guarantee you’ll see such an offer, and Chase does not publicize a timeline for when your account might be reviewed.
+Occasionally, Chase might increase your credit limit without you having to submit a request.
+Chase regularly reviews your account and may raise your credit if you have a history of making on-time payments and keeping credit utilization low.
+However, there is no guarantee you’ll see such an offer, and Chase does not publicize a timeline for when your account might be reviewed.

 Targeted offers online